4 1/2 Дюйма В См

 The Mathematics Behind the Conversion

 The conversion is a simple multiplication problem, but understanding the underlying principles is crucial.
 We're essentially scaling the measurement from one unit to another.
 The conversion factor (2.54) represents the ratio between the length of one inch and the length of one centimeter.
-Multiplying the number of inches by this ratio gives us the equivalent length in centimeters.
+This leads to multiplying the number of inches by this ratio gives us the equivalent length in centimeters.
 This method applies to any inch-to-centimeter conversion.

 Practical Applications of the Conversion